Physician Renewal FAQs

 No. The renewal application is only available online.

-You may change your name by downloading and completing a Name Change application and sending the form with the required fee and supporting documentation to the Maryland Board of Physicians (the Board).
+You may change your name by downloading and completing a Name Change application and sending the form with the required fee and supporting documentation to the Board.
 You cannot change your name through the online renewal application.

-It can take anywhere from 15 to 60 minutes to complete depending on the applicants' response to each question.
-Certain responses such as "Yes" answers require additional information.
+It will typically take 15 ‐ 20 minutes to complete, depending on the applicants' response to each question.
+Certain responses, such as "Yes" answers, require additional information.
 Newly licensed or newly reinstated licensees may take longer to complete the application because their application information is not pre-filled.

 Completed applications are processed the next business day.
 The website will reflect your new expiration date 1 to 2 business days after processing.

-After submission of the application and payment, you can immediately print your license.
-If a printer is not available, you can return later to print your license, receipt of payment, and a copy of the application.
-Select Print My License from the Board's website.
+After submitting the application and payment, you can immediately print your license.
+If a printer is unavailable, you can return to the online renewal portal and log in to download and print your license, receipt of payment, and a copy of the application by selecting “Physician License Renewal ‐ Print My License” from the Board's website.
+You may also print your license through the Practitioner Profile.

 Exit the system and log on again.
 If you are still experiencing difficulties, contact the Board at mbpmail@rcn.com.